Avikr76/Avikr76/README.md

 ### Hello World 👋
 My name is **Abhinav Kumar**.
 I am currently pursuing my B.E in **Information Science and Engineering(ISE)** from **National Institute of Engineering in Mysore**.
-I am currently exploring different field in Computer Science like ***Machine Learning, Deep Learning, Cloud Computing, Web Development, CyberSecurity*** etc. and want to explore more.
+I am currently exploring different field in Computer Science like ***Machine Learning, Deep Learning, Cloud Computing,Android Development, Web Development, CyberSecurity*** etc. and want to explore more.
 I like to watch movies, Web Series and listining Music and Dark Humour:smiling_imp:.
 I am active on **Instagram, LinkedIn and Reddit**.
 I am also an **Introvert**:sweat_smile:.